Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 Let's say 2 to 3 seconds tops.
 Carefully examining the metrics, I noticed that a duration of 50 seconds was not exactly exceptional.
 Something was definitely going on here.

-The documentation on network throughput speeds of lambda is unfortunately rather limited.
-This [blogpost](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-2/), briefly mentions
+The documentation on network throughput speeds of Lambda is unfortunately rather limited.
+This [blogpost](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-2/) briefly mentions
 > Generally, CPU-bound Lambda functions see the most benefit when memory increases, whereas network-bound see the least..

-But Most documentation however, is focussed on the relation between Lambda memory and CPU.
+Most documentation however, is focused on the relation between Lambda memory and CPU.
 Not a promising start...
 but the network throughput seemed so low that increasing the memory was worth a shot.
-Increasing the memory from `256 MB` to `5120 MB` and immediately resulted in a severe drop of Lambda duration.
+Increasing the memory from `256 MB` to `5120 MB` immediately resulted in a severe drop in Lambda duration.

 The configured memory was impacting the execution time, but by how much?
 Let's set up an experiment
 ## The experiment

-To make the tests reproducible, the same `45 MB` image was used in every test.
+To make the tests reproducible, I used the same `45 MB` image in every test.
-Only the memory of the lambda function was changed.
-Multiple tests were run for each memory configuration to get a good average duration.
+I only changed the memory of the lambda function.
+I ran multiple tests for each memory configuration to get a good average duration.
 The average throughput is calculated based on the `45 MB` image.
 ### The results